talmolab/sleap/docs/CONTRIBUTING.md

 # Contributing to SLEAP

 As our community grows it is important to adhere to a set of contribution guidelines.
 These guidelines may change as needed.
-Please feel free to propose changes in a pull request!
+Please feel free to propose changes to source code in a pull request!

 #### Table Of Contents